Bidyut-Kr-Das/compilerDesignLab/readme.md

 Write a program in lex to count frequency of a perticular word in a given file.</br>
 **(Create `input.txt` in same folder as the code and add random words or sentences in it)**

+> Assignment 17

+Write a program in lex that accepts the string with zero only

+> Assignment 18

+Write a program in lex to count no of even and odd from the file.

+> Assignment 19

+Write a code in yacc to check valid identifier or not.

+> Assignment 20

+Write a code in YACC to recognise string with grammar{a^nb^n|n>=0}